Adam in Chains

-"Adam in Chains" is a song by English rock musician Billy Idol, released on 20 September 1993 as the third single from his fifth studio album, Cyberpunk.
+"Adam in Chains" is a song by the English rock singer Billy Idol, released on 20 September 1993 as the third single from his fifth studio album, Cyberpunk.
 The song was written by Idol and Robin Hancock, and was produced by Hancock.

 The album version of the song has a duration of over six minutes and is divided into two sections: the first two minutes and fifty-four seconds are of a voice coaxing the listener through a hypnotic exercise, encouraging them towards a state of relaxation.
 The remainder of the song consists of Idol singing in a melodious, slow tempo.
 For its release as a single in the UK and Europe, a radio edit of the track was created by Hancock.

 Background

 Within the biography section of the custom floppy disk included with the press pack edition of the Cyberpunk album, the song was described by Mark Frauenfelder:

 "Here's a prayer for the tomorrow people and power junkies.
 Can we find the door to our inner self and challenge our spiritual demons?
 Can new technologies, such as VR and brainwave entertainment devices become new channels for self-realization?"

 In a 1993 interview, Mark Younger-Smith, who played keyboards and guitar on the Cyberpunk album, commented on the song's origins: "The more techno-y and intense songs like 'Heroin,' 'Adam in Chains,' and 'Venus,' started out as a sequenced track laden with keyboards.
 First we'd set a mood, then Billy would create a lyric."

 Aside from the song's music video, Idol also performed the song live on The Arsenio Hall Show in July 1993, along with the Cyberpunk track "Wasteland".